Janis-Gulbis/pinterest-data-pipeline315/README.md

 ### Summary
 Pinterest is a visual discovery platform that helps users find ideas and inspiration.
 With billions of data points generated daily through views, follows, and uploads, Pinterest continuously analyzes user interactions to deliver more relevant content.

-This project builds a scalable, end-to-end data pipeline leveraging AWS cloud services and Databricks to process and analyze both real-time and historical Pinterest-emulated data.
+This project builds a scalable, end-to-end data pipeline leveraging AWS cloud services and Databricks to process and analyze real-time and historical Pinterest-emulated data.
 The pipeline is designed to handle streaming data ingestion, transformation, and analysis, enabling deeper insights into user engagement patterns.

 - `Key platforms and technologies`: AWS (AIM, EC2, S3, API Gateway, Kinesis, MWAA), Kafka, Apache (Spark, Airflow).